Skip to main content

 Benefits of Switching

 • Potential savings: Alternative providers often offer lower prices than EDF's regulated tariff.
+Combining a provider switch with reducing your overall energy consumption can yield even greater savings.

 • Tailored offers: Some offers better suit your consumption pattern (off-peak hours, weekends, etc.).